Playing with a heavy heart, Shaquille Morris motivated to play in TBT for mother

 WICHITA, Kan.
-(KSNW) – – As The Basketball Tournament rolls into Wichita on Thursday, they’ll be one player in the tournament playing with a heavy heart.
+(KSNW) – As The Basketball Tournament rolls into Wichita on Thursday, there will be one player in the tournament playing with a heavy heart.

 Morris and the Aftershocks will look to make a run at the $2 million grand prize in the TBT, beginning Thursday night, when they take on Iowa United.